biorack/metatlas/docs/Targeted_Analysis.md

 `m` - steps through the similar compound-adduct pairs and matches the RT bounds to those of the similar compound-adduct pair

-`z` - steps though zoom levels of 1x, 5x, 25x on the MSMS mirror plot by 5
+`z` - steps though zoom levels of 1x, 5x, 25x on the MSMS mirror plot

 `s` - toggles on/off the display of similar compounds